Hexabinome/OS-RaspberryPi/Readme.md

 # RaspberryPi OS : Momo-OS
 This humble operating system is designed for ARM architectured CPU on RaspberryPi.
 This project has been realised at INSA Lyon, France for the _Operating Systems_ class during the fourth year in the Computer Science department.
-It is called _Momo-OS_ because of our group mascot [@Mohamed](https://github.com/haidaraM)
+It is called _Momo-OS_ because of our group mascot [@Mohamed](https://github.com/haidaraM) :D

 ## Current progress
-Implemented functionnalities :
+Implemented functionalities :
 * System calls
 * Process dispatching
 * Scheduling (with different schedulers : _Round Robin_, _Fixed priorities_, _Dynamic prorities_ and _Random_)